purview-framework/purview/README.md

         ]
   ]

--- arguments are initial actions, initial state, and then the reducer countHandler = handler' [] (0 :: Int) reducer where
+-- passes state down to the child and maintains type safety of actions countHandler :: (Int -> Purview CountEvent m) -> Purview () m -- arguments are initial actions, initial state, and then the reducer countHandler = handler' [] (0 :: Int) reducer where